 - Inspection and appraisal fees that are paid before purchasing the property.

 - Marketing and advertising costs to find your first tenant.

 - Loan origination fees paid when getting a mortgage for the property.

-NOTE: The startup expenses discussed in this article are not the same type of expenses that are allowable as a deduction under section 195 of the Internal Revenue Code.
-Under that section, certain expenses incurred as startup expenditures in an active trade or business are deductible up front up to $5,000, with the balance amortizable over fifteen years.
+Startup expenses are not the same type of expenses as those allowed under the deduction under section 195 of the Internal Revenue Code.
+Under that section, startup expenditures in an active trade (or business) are deductible, up to $5,000, with the balance amortizable over fifteen years.

-NOTE: Rental activity begins when you make the property available for rent and place it on the market, not when you have actually rented it.
+Rental activity begins when you make the property available for rent and place it on the market, not when you have actually rented it.

 Expenses to Obtain Mortgage

 Mortgage commissions, abstract fees, and recording fees are all capitalized and become part of your basis in the property.
 This means that you must depreciate these expenses, rather than expensing them all at once.
 See the article titled Depreciation Expenses for Rental Property included in this Guide, for more on depreciation.

 Points are charges paid by a borrower to take out a loan or a mortgage.
 These charges may also be called loan origination fees, maximum loan charges, or premium charges.
 Points are essentially prepaid interest.
 Thus, they are deductible as interest, but you cannot deduct the full amount at once.
 Rather, you must amortize the points over the life of the loan.
 Figuring out the amount of points to amortize per year is a complicated process beyond the scope of this article.
 Consult a tax professional.

 You must capitalize and depreciate all improvements you make to the property prior to putting it on the market.
 Improvements are those that prolong the use of the property or materially add to the property’s market value.
 On the other hand, you may freely deduct all repair expenses.